SMSF Bitcoin Audit Guide

 Valuation basis (open, close, high, or low) is a matter of professional judgment and documented fund policy.
 The formulas above help you apply your chosen basis consistently; they do not substitute for that policy.

-Typical SMSF Bitcoin audit evidence pack
+SMSF Bitcoin audit evidence checklist

 | Evidence item | Description | Why it's needed |